|Host University Website:||Click to visit|

 Location: The University of Westminster is located at London’s center, situated in the well-known West End.
 Within a few minutes one can be sitting at a street café, browsing through secondhand book shops on Charing Cross Road, or shopping at the elegant Regent and Bond Streets.
 Oxford Street, which is London’s busiest shopping center, is also just around the corner from the University’s Regent Street building.

-Semester courses are catered to business students however, most majors within the college of management should be able to find applicable courses.
-Students will take 4 modules (classes) during a semester at Westminster however it is suggested to have 7-8 courses approved by your advisor in case a class is canceled, conflicting with schedules or filled.
+Students will take 4 modules (classes) during a semester at Westminster however it is suggested to have 7-8 courses approved by your advisor in case a class is canceled, has a conflicting schedule or becomes filled.
+Below you will find links to the module offerings.
+Please note that you must pick modules from either WBS or ABE, modules from each connot be mixed.

 Students can choose modules from the areas of Liberal Arts, Sciences and Urban Studies; Media Arts and Design; or International Business.